ZoundLoud/service-pon-y/README.md

 > Some usage instructions
 1. load tables from schema.sql
 2. seed data from seedDB.js
+2b. if needed use npm build
-3. start server
+3. start server using nodemon server/index.js

-- Can check react work on localhost:8080
+4. go to localhost:3000 on browser

 ## Requirements